 Having birds around will benefit you and your backyard in several ways.
 For starters, birds eat insects such as aphids, mosquitoes and snails.
 They act as a natural pest control that can save your garden from harmful insecticides.
 Smaller birds, such as sparrows and finches, eat weed seeds, reducing the need to use chemicals in your garden and the pain of pulling weeds.
 Further, hummingbirds are great pollinators that can enhance the size and color of your blooms by spreading nectar from plant to plant.
-When is the last time your son or daughter pollinated your petunias?

 There are also intellectual, psychological and economic benefits of being bird-friendly gardener.
-Creating a bird-friendly yard with native plants requires more time outdoors and what is more relaxing than fresh air, fragrant flowers and the satisfaction of a well-kept garden?
-As you spend more time watching your backyard birds, you will begin to notice migration patterns, plumage changes and courtship behaviors.
+Creating a bird-friendly yard with native plants requires more time outdoors - and what is more relaxing than fresh air, fragrant flowers and the satisfaction of a well-kept garden?
+As you spend more time watching your birds, you will begin to notice migration patterns, plumage changes and courtship behaviors.
 You’ll also begin recognizing familiar faces and relishing the arrival of new ones.

 As for mental health, a study by Daniel Cox at University of Exeter found a positive relationship between good mental health, plentiful birds and vegetation in neighborhoods.
 This relationship included reduced likelihood of depression, anxiety and stress.

-Tips for creating a bird-friendly yard:
+Tips for Creating a Bird-Friendly Yard

 - Landscape with native, environmentally conscious plants that require less water and are more disease resistant.
 Use diverse, layered vegetation (plants and trees that grow to different heights) to provide shelter for a variety of bird species.

 - Birds love red berries and will choose those above others.
 Examples of native shrubs with red berries are Aronia, Barberry, Cotoneaster lacteus and the hips of Nootka Rose.